ACCENT BENCHTOPS

 The Do's

-• Due to its features, Engineered Stone requires very little maintenance to keep the surface looking like new.
+• Due to its features, manufactured Stone requires very little maintenance to keep the surface looking like new.
 For everyday routine cleaning we recommend wiping the surface with warm soapy water (a mild detergent) and a damp cloth or alternatively use a quality spray and wipe type cleaner.

 The Don'ts